cyberark/ansible-conjur-collection/CONTRIBUTING.md

 ### Integration tests

-The collection has integration tests for both the Variable Lookup plugin and the Host Identity role that will validate each against live Conjur and Ansible containers.
+The collection has integration tests for both the Variable Lookup plugin and the Host Identity role that will validate each against live Secrets Manager and Ansible containers.

 To run all tests: